 Enquiries about the diaconate can be addressed to the Diocesan Coordinator of Diaconal Ministries by contacting the Synod Office.

 The Prison Chaplaincy work is highly varied and differs from one institution to another.
 A weekly chapel office is facilitated in each penitentiary and is tailored to reach people of different Christian traditions, the un-churched and the disaffected.
-Pastoral counseling and accompaniment of inmates is also provided, as well as being a visible presence at large in the institution and being available to personnel whose work is often stressful.
+Pastoral counselling and accompaniment of inmates is also provided, as well as being a visible presence at large in the institution and being available to personnel whose work is often stressful.
 There is a great deal of listening called for in this work.

 A number of additional projects are facilitated and supported in the prisons including a self-help group for English-speaking life-sentence prisoners, regular reading-discussion courses led by volunteers from Thomas More Institute, weekly literacy tutoring by volunteers from Yamaska Literacy Council and Victim-Offender Encounter programmes.